khaeru/structured-policy-data/README.rst

 -------

 The example is provided using YAML formatted files and Python code; other formats and languages/frameworks could be used.
+Provided are:

-Provided:
+- Three files with a selection of rows from three different policy databases:

-- Three files with a selection of rows from three different policy databases.
+  'new-climate.yaml', 'cd-links.yaml', and 'commit.yaml'.
 - A metadata file 'structure.yaml' with code lists.
 - Code ('example.py' and 'structure.py') that reads the files and manipulates them, demonstrating: